 Life at Mabel’s Care Centre -Kodaikanal, Tamil Nadu

 In the early hours of the morning, you will find Jayanthi and her staff starting the day with devotions.
-Staff welcome eager parents who bring their children from the local community.
-Shortly after 8:00 a.m., 55 young children (ages 2-5) begin arriving for our full day early childhood program, bundled up against the morning cold.
-Others come with their mothers who can leave their children at day care while they join the Women’s Empowerment Program in a room upstairs.
+The staff are then ready to welcome eager parents who bring their children from the local community.
+Shortly after 8 am, 55 young children (ages 2-5) begin arriving for our full-day early childhood program, bundled up against the morning cold.
+Others come with their mothers, who can leave their children at day care while they join the women’s empowerment program in a room upstairs.
 Each day begins and ends with prayer.
 The children spend the day in a safe and nurturing environment where they are taught Scripture verses, action songs, Bible and morality stories and how to pray.
 They are fed two nutritious meals and healthy snacks.
 A medical and public health team provides immunizations, nutritional supplements and tracks their growth.

-Around 4:30 p.m., as the young children and the women leave, 50 graduates of the Early Childhood Program (ages 6-17) arrive for After School care to receive academic tutoring, learn vocational skills such as basket-making, knitting and sewing, as well as Christian education.
-They have opportunity for supervised play and receive a healthy snack before they leave for their homes at 6:30 pm.
+Around 4:30 pm, as the young children and the women leave, 50 graduates of the early childhood program (ages 6-17) arrive for after-school care to receive academic tutoring, learn vocational skills such as basket-making, knitting and sewing, and receive Christian education.
+They have an opportunity for supervised play and receive a healthy snack before they leave for their homes at 6:30 pm.

 All the programs at Mabel’s Care Centre take place in a two-story rented building.
-On the top floor, one of the two rooms is used for the Women’s Empowerment Program, while the other room is used for staff meetings and is where the medical team cares for our children.
-The Care Centre is on the ground floor and consists of two activity rooms, a small kitchen, restrooms and a nice play area in the back.
+On the top floor, one of the two rooms is used for the women’s empowerment program, while the other room is used for staff meetings and is where the medical team cares for our children.
+The care center is on the ground floor and consists of two activity rooms, a small kitchen, restrooms and a nice play area in the back.

 Hold the Hand of a Child in Need